dazuma/toys/toys/docs/guide.md

 #### Argument acceptors

-Finally, positional arguments may use **acceptors** to define how to validate arguments and convert them to Ruby objects for your tool to consume.
+Finally, positional arguments can use **acceptors** to define how to validate arguments and convert them to Ruby objects for your tool to consume.
 By default, Toys will accept any argument string, and expose it to your tool as a raw string.
-However, you may provide an acceptor to change this behavior.
+However, you can provide an acceptor to change this behavior.

 Acceptors are part of the OptionParser interface, and are described under the [type coercion](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html#class-OptionParser-label-Type+Coercion)